Rhinolophus hilli: Taxonomy

 R. maclaudi and R. ziama are considered the two West African taxa, while the other four species are found further east around the Albertine Rift.
 The West African species are larger in size than the East African species, with R. maclaudi as the largest bat of the species group.
 As these species are very similar morphologically, it was previously thought that R. hilli and R. ruwenzorii were the same taxon, and that the taxon was a subspecies of the Maclaud's horseshoe bat.

 Conservation

 The first two individuals of this species were encountered in 1964 and 1981.
 The locations of the two individuals were only 8 km apart.
 It is unknown where this species roosts during the day.
-The IUCN lists this species as critically endangered, due to a small range of occurrence of less than 100 km2, habitat destruction, a small number of subpopulations, and over-harvesting for bushmeat.
+The IUCN lists this species as endangered, due to a small range of occurrence of less than 100 km2, habitat destruction, a small number of subpopulations, and over-harvesting for bushmeat.
 In 2019, Hill's horseshoe bat was documented again for the first time since 1981, when single individual was found in Nyungwe National Park in Rwanda.
 Its calls were recorded, and the species has since been acoustically identified at eight other sites in the area.